 I shoved my bag onto the weighing bit at the check-in desk.
 The lady took my passport, smiled, tippy-tapped away at her keyboard, then she turned to me and said: “That will be £120 pounds please”.
 I know what you are thinking!
 “What that F?”
 Well, it turns out I had been really smart and booked a bag but I hadn’t booked any kilograms to go with the bag!
 Yep, you got it, this meant I paid per kilogram!
 Well, just brilliant!
 Great start.

-When landing in Bari Palese airport, I was really lucky to have an old friend there to accompany me to my new home, Casamassima.
+When landing at Bari Palese airport, I was really lucky to have an old friend there to accompany me to my new home, Casamassima.
 Erika picked me up and, after trying to get in on the wrong side of the car, she ushered me to the side of the car where the steering wheel should be.
 Being a passenger for the first time on the other side of the road freaks you out!

 Arriving in Casamassima at the school, I met the director, Maria, she was so lovely!
 The second I entered, as tense as I could be, I must have looked like how the Terminator moved in the first film.
 For those who haven’t seen the film, he moves slowly and stiff.
 I don’t think I had crazy eyes like him though.
 Just the movement.
-Anyway, The second I saw her lovely, curly hair, friendly smile and I heard her gentle Italian accent, my nerves relaxed.
+Anyway, the second I saw her lovely, curly hair, friendly smile and I heard her gentle Italian accent, my nerves relaxed.

 She took me to my apartment.